 how our piupiu are made

-Cut lengths of the fabric are tightly gathered by hand so the finished piupiu won't look skimpy, then double stitched with extra strong thread to a 25 mm elastic waistband.
+Several widths of the printed fabric are tightly gathered by hand so the finished piupiu won't look skimpy, then double stitched with extra strong thread to a 25 mm elastic waistband.
 The piupiu close with very long strips of velcro so they overlap neatly and fit a wide size range.

 Once sewn, a piupiu is completed by cutting along the printed vertical lines then pulling each strip so the cotton knit curls, resembling the dried flax strands of a traditional piupiu.